What do you want to do?

 Tax benefits

 The amount you are investing in this scheme is eligible for tax deduction under Section 80C of the Income Tax Act.
-Also, you can get tax benefits# under Section 10(10D) on the final amount you receive after maturity.
+Also, you can get tax benefits under Section 10(10D)1 on the final amount you receive after maturity.

 ...Read More

-Even though you have an idea of what are the features and benefits of the best savings schemes in India, read this table below to get a better understanding of their difference.
+Even though you have an idea of what the features and benefits of the best savings schemes in India are, read the table below to get a better understanding of their difference.
 This will help you make an informed decision regarding your investment.

 Saving Schemes |